Yashk29/Edu_indian-web/README.md

 - **HTML Structure**: You developed the structure of the website using semantic HTML, ensuring that content is well-organized and accessible.
 - **CSS Design**: You implemented the styling, focusing on layout, typography, color schemes, and responsive design to make the website visually appealing and mobile-friendly.
-- **JavaScript Functionality**: You added interactive elements like navigation, dynamic content loading, and other client-side functionality to enhance user experience.
-- **User Interface Optimization**: Ensured that the UI is intuitive and easy to navigate for users of all levels.

 ## Technologies Used